 - Client Collaboration: Clients can review progress, leave feedback, and stay informed without having to navigate complex dashboards or ask for constant updates.

-- Project Visibility: A structured interface gives teams a clear view of what’s ongoing and what needs to be done to stay on top of priorities and deadlines.
+- Project Visibility: A structured interface gives teams a clear view of what’s ongoing and what needs to be done to stay on top of priorities and deadlines, meeting client expectations.

 Breeze is a practical solution for agencies that need a simple way to manage projects and keep teams and clients in sync.